mgunyho/PdArray/README.md

 The SIZE screen displays the current number of elements in the array.
 You can click on the screen to type a value up to 999999.
 If the array has more elements than there are pixels on the display, drawing will affect multiple array values at once.

-The array values are saved in the patch file, so be aware that patch files may become large if you have a large SIZE.
+By default, the array values are saved along with the patch file.
+If the array has less than 5000 elements, the array data is serialized directly as a JSON array.
+Otherwise, the array is saved as a wav file in the patch storage folder.
+To reduce disk space, it is also possible to save only the path to a loaded wav file, or to not save the array data at all, in which case only the array SIZE is saved in the patch.
 This behavior can be changed from the "Data persistence" right-click menu.

 The bottom row contains CV inputs related to recording.
 The REC POS dictates the position in the array where a recorded value will be written.
 Its expected